Master of Illusion (video game): DSiWare releases

 Shuffle Games was released in Japan on December 24, 2008, in North America on April 13, 2009, and in the PAL region on May 15.
 This illusion deals with an audience member and the host trying to figure out what the audience member is thinking.
 The game also features the vanishing card trick.

 Deep Psyche was released in Japan on December 24, 2008, North America on April 20, 2009 and in the PAL region on May 8.
 The titular illusion deals with a series of pointed questions revealing the startling truth.
 All questions have answers involving numbers which are added up and will magically result in a big number.
-It also includes *Today's Special* which deals with showing the date set on the DSi system clock, hence this DSiWare asks if the system clock is correct when the players use it for the first time.
-For some reason, a few others ask if the clock is set correctly despite not using it.
+It also includes Today's Special, which deals with showing the date set on the DSi system clock, hence this DSiWare asks if the system clock is correct when the players use it for the first time.

 Mind Probe was released in Japan on April 1, 2009, in North America on November 30, 2009 and in the PAL region on December 25.
 This illusion deals with an audience member writing down a favorite or least favorite item and the DSi guessing what it is.

-Matchmaker was released in Japan on April 22, 2009, in the PAL region on December 4, 2009, and in North America on December 14.
-This illusion is where the plqyers have two photos to determine the person's exact age and another illusion deals with having to know another person's favorite dates or food that are similar to the host.
+Matchmaker was released in Japan on April 22, 2009, in the PAL region on December 4, and in North America on December 14.
+This illusion is where the players have two photos to determine the person's exact age and another illusion deals with having to know another person's favorite dates or food that are similar to the host.

-Psychic Camera was released in Japan on May 27, 2009, in the PAL region on December 18, 2009 and in North America on December 28.
+Psychic Camera was released in Japan on May 27, 2009, in the PAL region on December 18, and in North America on December 28.
 This illusion allows the host to see exactly what playing card or symbol player's friend is thinking of by taking their photo.